Azure-Samples/iot-edge-opc-plc/README.md

  and [_AuditEventType_](https://reference.opcfoundation.org/v104/Core/ObjectTypes/AuditEventType/), every 1000 ms.

 ## Deterministic Alarms testing

-The option `--dalm` together with `--dalmfile` enables deterministic testing of Alarms and Conditions.
+The option `--dalm` enables deterministic testing of Alarms and Conditions.

 More information about this feature can be found [here](deterministic-alarms.md).